Nora Bennis: Early activism

 Bennis began her activism after going to a 1990 conference in Brighton hoping to hear Mother Teresa, who did not attend.
 She was impressed by speakers who criticised the "liberal agenda".
-After the 1992 X case reopened Ireland's abortion debate, she started Women Working at Home and the Irish Mothers Working at Home Association, as a support network for housewives who felt isolated or ignored.
+After the 1992 X Case reopened Ireland's abortion debate, she started Women Working at Home and the Irish Mothers Working at Home Association, as a support network for housewives who felt isolated or ignored.
 She criticised the Department of Education's sex education program as being values-free, and its "Stay Safe" program of child sexual abuse awareness as undermining parental authority.

 In 1994 she became leader of the Solidarity Movement, an alliance of independent political candidates linked to the Family Solidarity pressure-group.
 She stood as an independent in Munster in the 1994 European Parliament election, getting 5% of the first-preference vote.
 This unexpectedly strong showing increased her media profile.
 In 1995 the Solidarity Movement was part of the "No to Divorce" campaign, one of two coalitions which opposed the successful 1995 referendum to introduce divorce.
 After the referendum, she founded the National Party, which was anti-abortion and proposed a £100 allowance for non-working mothers.
 She stood for the party in Limerick East in the general elections of 1997 and 2002 and the 1998 by-election, receiving progressively fewer votes.

 2010s

-Bennis was spokesperson for Catholic Democrats (previously named National Party and the Christian Democrats) and secretary of Mothers Alliance Ireland; both groups opposed the 2012 children's rights amendment.
+Bennis was a spokesperson for Catholic Democrats (previously named National Party and the Christian Democrats) and secretary of Mothers Alliance Ireland; both groups opposed the 2012 children's rights amendment.
 She formed a group called Alliance of Parents Against the State, intended to co-ordinate opposition to the amendment.
 She claimed the amendment would put children "in grave danger of being legally snatched by the State".

 Bennis was one of three substitutes for Catholic Democrats candidate Theresa Heaney in the South constituency in the 2014 European elections.
-She was a candidate in the 2016 General Election in the Limerick City constituency, where she failed to be elected, receiving 1.4% of the first-preference vote.
+She was a candidate in the 2016 general election in the Limerick City constituency, where she failed to be elected, receiving 1.4% of the first-preference vote.